 If you still have relapses, you're likely to keep taking the same medicine you took for RRMS.
 If it stops working, your doctor may switch to a different disease-modifying medicine.
 These drugs only help with relapses, though.
 They don't slow or stop SPMS.

 Are there medications to treat SPMS?

-The FDA has approved a medicine for SPMS called mitoxantrone (Novantrone).
-It works by shutting down your immune system, so it can't attack the protective coating around your nerves.
-But mitoxantrone can have serious side effects, like infections, heart disease, and a type of cancer called leukemia.
+The FDA has approved a medicine for SPMS called cladribine (Mavenclad), mitoxantrone (Novantrone), ofatumumab (Kesimpta), ponesimod (Ponvory), and siponimod (Mayzent).
+Mitoxantrone can have serious side effects, like infections, heart disease, and a type of cancer called leukemia.
 Doctors do not prescribe it that often as a result.